symanto-research/few-shot-learning-label-tuning/README.md

 ## Models

-For the sake of comparability we trained 4 models both English and multi-lingual (ML).
+For the sake of comparability we trained 4.
+The code above can be used with the Siamese network models.

 ### Cross Attention